RC Lechia Gdańsk

-Lechia Gdańsk is a Polish rugby union team playing in the Rugby Ekstraliga.
+Lechia Gdańsk is a Polish rugby union team that plays in the Rugby Ekstraliga, the premier rugby union league in Poland.
 It is one of the oldest and most successful teams in Polish rugby.

 History

 In early days of Polish rugby in 1950's Gdańsk was one of the epicentres of the sport, mainly of interest among students.
 The very first 2 teams were "AZS Politechnika", the team representing the Gdańsk Polytechnic and the "Technikum Wychowania Fizycznego" team, the team of the Technical Sports College, abbreviated to "TWF".
 The main driving force behind the TWF team was a man named Henryk Hodiak.
 When in 1955 rugby became recognised by the Minister of Sport and a national rugby federation was set up, it allowed the start registration process of teams.
 When "AZS Politechnika" became one of the first teams to register, Hodiak started to look to register his own team in one of the local sports clubs.
 Thanks to Sławomir Zieleniewski, an activist at BKS Lechia and a lecturer at TWF, and Stanisław Michowski, the headmaster of TWF, talks began with Stefan Kowalski, the director of Lechia.

 The club was officially set up on 1 May 1956.
 The bulk of team was composed of TWF students, strengthened by Lechia players from other sections of the club.
 The first match was against the aforementioned Politechnic.
 The friendly match took place on 21 September 1956 with a disputed result of 14:0 win over AZS, which was disputed due to claims that no one was keeping score.

 Poland's first ever rugby season was in 1956 between September and December.
 There was no national league but only 5 regional divisions which were meant to determine who shall play in the top flight which was to be established later on.
 Lechia's first official match was played against Stal Gdańsk on 16 September 1956 and finished in a 6:6 draw.
 Few days later on 1 November Lechia won their first official match 6:3, away against Goplania Inowrocław.

 After that Lechia began to play in national competitions, and whereas most other teams quickly folded after the initial first few seasons, Lechia went to win numerous titles, and remain to this day the only team never to have been relegated from the top division.